-In sum, the undersigned finds that Petitioner suffered menstrual irregularity in 2006, when she was prescribed hormonal birth control to treat that irregularity.
-This irregularity was the first symptom or manifestation of onset of Petitioner's alleged vaccine-caused injury, POI.
+In sum, the undersigned finds that the gap between menstrual periods from Spring of 2000 until Fall of 2002 constituted menstrual irregularity.
+Accordingly, the gap was the first symptom or manifestation of onset of Petitioner's alleged vaccine-caused injury, POI.
+30